-The “new to quizbowl” discount is intended for schools that have not sent a team to any mainstream collegiate academic tournament (exclusively Novice tournaments do not count) since September 2020, and have no one on the team(s) claiming this discount who played those tournaments for another school.
+The new-to-quizbowl discount is intended for schools that did not send a team to any regular collegiate academic tournament (exclusively novice tournaments do not count) since September 2021, and which have no one on the team(s) claiming this discount who played those tournaments for another school.

 ACF Regionals uses the standard ACF distribution.

-This tournament is intended to be close in difficulty to ACF Regionals 2021.
-While writing submissions, please keep the following in mind:
+This tournament is intended to be similar in difficulty to 2022 ACF Regionals.
+While writing submissions, please keep in mind the following:

-If you are interested in hosting a mirror of ACF Regionals, fill out this form.
-If you have any questions about hosting or about the form, email ACF’s Site Coordinator at firstname.lastname@example.org and CC email@example.com.
+If your school would like to host a mirror of ACF Regionals, please submit a bid to host here.
+We are looking for hosts in the regions listed in the “Hosts” section below.
+If you have any questions about hosting or about the form, email ACF’s Site Coordinator at email@example.com and CC firstname.lastname@example.org.
 Hosts must abide by ACF’s Hosting Guidelines.

 Mirrors will by default be regional.
 If any sites end up being online, ACF reserves the right to move teams and staffers between sites.
 ACF intends to mirror 2022 ACF Regionals in the following regions: